zia-ai/academy/multidim_README.md

 Assumes 1 convoset with n playbooks, with n pipelines.
 Each pipeline being for a different dimension of analysis.

-TODO: where does data live - scripts to transform here, but not very useful.
-Just check it in - makes thing huge?
-Zip and put somewhere?

-IN the document to insight folder

 ## implements this logic (sequential)

 Upload file to conversation set.